learn-co-curriculum/dsc-time-series-models-introduction/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 32 and why they'll be important to you as a data scientist.
+In this section, you'll learn about time series modeling.
+This lesson summarizes the topics you'll cover.

 ## Objectives
 You will be able to: